 - Aperture, Eyepieces, & Magnification

 The Sun, of course, produces an immense amount of heat.
-As a result, the area of sky directly around the Sun typically has poor to mediocre seeing, and you will probably not gain anything by going above 6 to 8 inches of aperture beside the ability to use slightly higher magnifications without dimming the image too much.
+As a result, the area of sky directly around the Sun typically has poor to mediocre seeing, and you will probably not gain anything by going above 6 to 8 inches of aperture besides the ability to use slightly higher magnifications without dimming the image too much.

 Your pupil isn’t going to be dilated during the day, so you want to use eyepieces with an exit pupil of 3-4 mm or less, which corresponds to at least 6x-9x per inch of aperture.
 At the same time, magnifications of over 25x/inch or below a 1mm exit pupil will result in a too-dim view.
 So try to keep your magnification somewhere between that range.